 \end{lemma} \begin{definition} Let $p\in\mathbb{Z}$, $\omega\in\mathbb{R}_+$ and $g^p=\{g^{p}_k\}_{k=0}^{+\infty}$, where $g^{p}_k$ is from Lemma \ref{cel1}, then we define the set of functions, corresponding to the Laplace operator $A$, by the equality

 \end{definition}

 As it is noted earlier, the Seeley--DeWitt coefficient $a_k$ is defined for $k\geqslant0$.
 Let us expand this definition to the instance $k\in\mathbb{Z}$ by the equality $a_k=0$ for $k<0$.
-In this case, the relations (\ref{rec}) are satisfied for all integer values of the parameter $k$.
+In this case, relations (\ref{rec}) are satisfied for all integer values of $k$.

 \begin{lemma} Functions from Definition \ref{psi1} have alternative representation in the form